OldUnreal/UnrealTournamentPatches/README.md

 * Mouse wheel scrolling support for the game menu
 * High-DPI awareness for the game and Unreal Editor
 * Updated versions of Chris Dohnal's UTGLR OpenGLDrv and D3D9Drv renderers
+* An updated in-game server browser with lots of quality-of-life improvements

 A full list of patch features and changes is available in the [Release Notes](https://github.com/OldUnreal/UnrealTournamentPatches/blob/master/ReleaseNotes.md).